16 - 20 februari 2006

 De Aanschouw, Rotterdam

-commissioned by Cube Art Editions
+Cube Art Editions

 23,5 x 15,5 cm /56 blank pages